Proposal Planning and Writing

 The Do’s:

-- work closely with the Grant Development Office, Room 218, x6810.
-I can provide assistance that may save you time and I can also help coordinate internal approvals and required grant signatures.
+- Work closely with the Grant Development Office for assistance that may save you time.
+The Grant Development Office can help coordinate internal reviews and required grant signatures.

 The Don’ts:

-- blindly pursue grant opportunities ( i.e. I need money and that other college got a cool grant ).
+- Pursue grant opportunities that do not directly align with college needs and priorites. ( i.e. I need money, and that other college got a cool grant).
 Have a development plan based on college needs and priorities and allow the plan to guide which funding sources you will go after.